 Alrighty, let’s move along!

-Now that you penciled it in on your calendar, or added it to your calendar app, you HAVE to stay committed.
+Now that you penciled in a de-clutter day on your calendar you HAVE to stay committed.

 Pinky promise me you will?